iotaledger/introduction-docs/docs/libraries/overview.md

 All libraries are in active development.
 The libraries target the Chrysalis testnet and no longer work with the previous IOTA mainnet.

-The client libraries with official support are maintained by the IOTA Foundation, their source code can be found on the [Official GitHub repository](https://github.com/iotaledger).
+The IOTA foundation is in charge of maintaining the official client libraries.
+You can find the libraries source code in the [Official GitHub repository](https://github.com/iotaledger).

 ## Utilities